Boston Medical Center Grows First Hospital-Based Rooftop Farm in MassachusettsJuly 13, 2017

 Close to 1,800 pounds of crops were harvested from the rooftop farm in June alone.
 BMC’s Preventive Food Pantry received more than 960 pounds of the first yield, and the hospital’s kitchens received 830 pounds, ensuring the food is widely distributed to cafeterias across campus and that it is used in patients’ meals.
-Programs through BMC’s Demonstration Kitchen have also given the BMC community opportunities to visit the rooftop farm and learn about cooking with fresh, seasonal ingredients.
+Programs through BMC’s Teaching Kitchen have also given the BMC community opportunities to visit the rooftop farm and learn about cooking with fresh, seasonal ingredients.
 Later-season crops such as tomatoes, eggplants, cucumbers, summer squash, and peppers will be ready for harvest in mid-to-late July.

 “Boston Medical Center provides outstanding medical care to patients every day, but we also know that the building blocks to healthy and happy lives include the food we eat,” said Kate Walsh, president and CEO of BMC.
 “This rooftop farm will provide nutritious food to our patients, and it shows BMC’s commitment to health and the environment.”